Tazin407/Tazin407/README.md

 - 👋 Hi, My name is Tazin
 - 👀 I’m interested in Learning new things
-- 🌱 I’m currently learning C++ as a beginner
+- 🌱 I’m currently learning C as a beginner
 -
 <!---
 Tazin407/Tazin407 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.